square/cycler/README.md

 }
 ```

-Notice that you can define several different extraItem
+Notice that you can define several different `extraItem`
 blocks, with the same or different sub-types `S` and
 optional `forItemWhere`.

 `bind` is also provided in case your extra item has data.
 Imagine you are filtering by fruit.
-If you selected "apples"
+If you've selected "apples"
 you want to show "No more apples" instead of "No more fruits".
 That can be achieved with an extra item of type
 `NoMore(val fruitName: String)`.